ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    docker ps
    ```
    {: pre}
-2. Change to the generated project directory.
+2. Change to the directory of the generated project.
    ```
    cd <project name>
    ```